This article was written by David Arcidiacono

 Within two weeks of leaving Providence, Douglas organized a team in New Haven and joined the International Association.
 Attendance was sparse and in a desperate attempt to keep his dream alive, Douglas moved the club to Hartford.
 Two months later the club was expelled from the league for nonpayment to a visiting club.
 The 1878 season spelled the end of Douglas’ baseball dream.

 He returned to Middletown and rejoined the family pump factory.
 In 1893, he married Nellie Sault, daughter of a Brooklyn foundry owner.
-This came as a surprise to Douglas’ friends who apparently were unaware of the 44-year-old Douglas’ relationship with the 20-year-old woman.
-In 1905, Ben Douglas died in Connecticut Hospital for the Insane where he had lived for five years.
+This came as a surprise to his friends who were unaware of the 44-year-old Douglas’ relationship with the 20-year-old woman.
+In 1905, Douglas died in Connecticut Hospital for the Insane where he had lived for five years.
+Douglas summed up his love of the game in a letter to Harry Wright, “You know Harry that my whole soul is in base ball.”

 Sources